 How to Deal with Abusive Relationships

-Rinpoche: Once I was translating for His Holiness the 17th Karmapa in India, and His Holiness said that if you tolerate such abusive action from anyone, that’s not compassion, and that’s not patience.
+Once I was translating for His Holiness the 17th Karmapa in India, and His Holiness said that if you tolerate abusive action from anyone, that’s not compassion, and that’s not patience.
 He gave the example that some people say if someone hits you on the left cheek, you should show them the right cheek.
 He said that’s not really compassionate action, or a practice of patience.
 That’s actually very self-centered, ego-centered because all you care about is yourself.

 I always think this is the best answer for us.
 And to add to that, in my view, there’s really no sense of love there.
 If you really love that person, then you should care for their happiness.
 And when you encourage this kind of abusive habit, you’re actually making them more and more impatient, more and more unhappy.
-So in the end that’s not really an expression of love, towards anyone.
+So that’s not really an expression of love, towards anyone.
 Therefore, Karmapa said if someone’s trying to hit you, then you should stop them.
 You should hold that person’s hand.

-Q: And if it’s a persistent situation, then you should leave that situation.
+And if it’s a persistent situation, then you should leave that situation.
 Definitely.
 You don’t want to be a “karmic enabler” of bad karma.